 “I am committed to empowering and training the youth of our state to create a solid core of new age Leaders from the next generation,” he said.

-Barraza is Assistant Director of the Stephen Robert '62 Campus Center & Student Activities at Brown University.
-Previously, she worked at Texas Woman's University, the University of Connecticut, the University of Rhode Island, Johnson & Wales University, Stonehill College and Semester at Sea.
+Barraza is the Interim Director of Diversity and Outreach at Roger Williams University Law School.
+Previously, she worked at Brown University, Texas Woman's University, the University of Connecticut, the University of Rhode Island, Johnson & Wales University, Stonehill College and Semester at Sea.

 "I am always excited when I have the opportunity to engage with people that are making an impact.
 I am looking forward to the engagement with this cohort and the knowledge that each one of us brings and will share in the inaugural Equity Leadership Initiative."- Ana Barraza